 Let’s talk about what the best way to get Instagram followers is.
 I won’t go over hashtag strategies or tagging relevant brands in your posts.
 And I know you’ve been working hard to get your feed looking cohesive.
 In fact, I bet you have been doing “exactly” what everyone says is the best way to get Instagram followers and increase your engagement.
 And don’t get me wrong- there is no doubt that all of these things help to some degree and are important.

 But have you ever thought what people who actually work at Instagram think is the most efficient and sustainable strategy in the long run (because – say it with me – it’s a marathon, not a sprint)?
 I’m talking about the people behind the algorithm; the ones who are privy to any social logic before the rest of us are forced to adapt to their updates.
 In other words, what is the game plan to outlast any Instagram algorithm or app update?
 Do you follow anyone who actually works there?

 Eva Chen knows a thing or two about excelling at Instagram.
-She’s the social media platform’s Director of Fashion Partnerships with 806,000 followers (and counting).
-And she seems to have figured out the secret sauce to the million-dollar question: what is the best way to get Instagram followers?
+She’s the social media platform’s Director of Fashion Partnerships with over one million followers (and counting).
+So safe to say she knows a thing or two about the secret sauce to the million-dollar question: what is the best way to get Instagram followers?

 The Best Way To Get Instagram Followers Is Simpler Than You Think